MACP Control Plane — Integration Guide

 | Static Bearer | JWT disabled or mint failed | RUNTIME_BEARER_TOKEN |

-| Dev header (local only) | RUNTIME_USE_DEV_HEADER=true | RUNTIME_DEV_AGENT_ID (control-plane) |
+| Dev bearer (deprecated, local only) | RUNTIME_USE_DEV_HEADER=true | RUNTIME_DEV_AGENT_ID (control-plane) sent as Authorization: Bearer <id> — runtime v0.5.0 removed the x-macp-agent-id header |

 Consuming SSE Streams